 Today, many people worry about food poisoning occurring from leaving sauerkraut out.
 This is where the question of, “sauerkraut freeze safely,” came about.

 Sauerkraut occurs by fermenting cabbage with lactic acid bacteria.
 The lactic acid reacting with the sugars in the shredded cabbage is what causes the distinct sour flavor you enjoy.
-Sauerkraut is useful as a condiment upon all kinds of foods such as hot dogs, burgers, Reuben sandwiches and even soaps.
+Sauerkraut is useful as a condiment upon all kinds of foods such as hot dogs, burgers, Reuben sandwiches, and even soups.

 Many people eat this satisfyingly tasty food not only because of its unique flavor, but because it helps add beneficial bacteria to their digestion system that helps keep it healthy and functioning properly.